-Tigo RSS transmitters use power-line communications (PLC) over PV conductors to communicate with TS4-A-F/2Fs.
-Electromagnetic interference (crosstalk) from improper PV conductor layouts can compromise RSS signal integrity and result in TS4-A-F/2Fs being turned off or on inappropriately.
+Tigo RSS transmitters use power-line communications (PLC) over PV conductors to communicate with TS4s.
+When you install multiple groups of transmitters, electromagnetic interference (crosstalk) from improper PV conductor layouts can compromise RSS signal integrity and result in inconsistent performance.

-Tigo RSS transmitters must be installed in accordance with the following required practices.
-Failure to apply required practices may result in system failure causing equipment and infrastructure damage.
+Multiple Tigo RSS transmitters must be installed in accordance with the following guidance.
+Failure to apply these may result in system failure causing equipment and infrastructure damage.